-Scroll down for 13 reusable bags that will turn your errands into your favorite part of the day.
+Scroll down for 15 cute reusable bags that will turn your errands into your favorite part of the day.

 The best part of this simple tote is that the sale of one provides 50 (that's right, FIFTY) meals to schools around the world.
 That means while you're lugging around your work lunch, you're also doing a lot of good.

-Made from 100-percent cotton canvas in Michigan and designed in Brooklyn, these bags are perfect for city dwellers.
+Designed in Brooklyn and made in Michigan from 100 percent cotton canvas, these bags are perfect for city dwellers.
 From Austin and Chicago to Seattle and Boston, these hand-printed totes can artfully rep your hometown, while carrying everything you need.

 This adorable nylon carryall is the grocery bag of your dreams.
 Not only can it hold two to three plastic grocery bags worth of stuff—up to 50 pounds—but it's machine washable.
 Meaning any leaks and spills will disappear before you know it.

 This reusable cotton tote was made by grl & co., an NYC-based design design collective.
 Fun fact: the brand is named after grl &co. founder Marissa Baca's three cats Gatsby, Rae, and Lola.

 Although it may not look like much when empty, this mini string bag stretches to fit whatever you need it to hold.
 The fact that it's a fair wage product made from organic, natural cotton are all added bonuses.

 The Little Market strikes again.
 This time with this too-cute raffia bag, which empowers female artisans at Razafindrabe Collections in Madagascar with each purchase.